MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/location-based-experiences.md

 Spotlights in a room (even overhead) that are in view if tracking cameras can sometimes be culprits, which confuse the AEC/AGC of the tracking cameras.
 Flat/diffused lighting helps.

-### MIXED REALITY CLOUD SERVICES AND AZURE
+### Mixed Reality Cloud Services and Azure

-**Q: How can Microsoft Azure help my business scale?**
+**Q: How can [Microsoft Azure](https://azure.microsoft.com/) help my business scale?**

 A: Azure based onsite and remote management can help your business be data-driven, reduce operational costs and scale deployment across existing and new locations.
-Azure cloud services such as Azure Storage, Azure Functions, App Service, Azure Networking, and IOT Hub can help with the following use cases:
+Azure cloud services such as [Azure Storage](/azure/storage/common/storage-introduction), [Azure Functions](/azure/azure-functions/functions-overview), [App Service](/azure/app-service/overview), [Azure Networking](https://azure.microsoft.com/product-categories/networking/), and [IOT Hub](https://azure.microsoft.com/services/iot-hub/) can help with the following use cases:

-Remote Device Deployment & Management
+* Remote Device Deployment & Management

-Real-Time Onsite Analytics
+* Real-Time Onsite Analytics

-Intelligent Adaptable LBE Gameplay
+* Intelligent Adaptable LBE Gameplay

-LBE Content Streaming and Deployment
+* LBE Content Streaming and Deployment

-LBE Player Preference Heatmap
+* LBE Player Preference Heatmap

-LBE Reservation and Booking System
+* LBE Reservation and Booking System

 **Q: I’m developing a spatial MMOG to deploy over a massive footprint.
 Any services that help me manage my content and object persistence?**

 A: Azure Spatial Anchors is a new Mixed Reality service that enables multi-user, spatially aware mixed reality experiences across HoloLens, iOS, and Android devices.
-You can learn more about Azure Spatial Anchors [here](https://azure.microsoft.com//services/spatial-anchors/).
+You can learn more about [Azure Spatial Anchors](https://azure.microsoft.com//services/spatial-anchors/).

-**Q. Our venue specializes in multi-player experiences and I’d like to focus our development time on content and front-end development.
+**Q. Our venue specializes in multiplayer experiences, and I’d like to focus our development time on content and front-end development.
 Are there offerings that can help me bootstrap or offload backend development?**

 A: Azure PlayFab is a complete backend platform for live games.
-You can learn more about it [here](https://playfab.com/).
+You can learn more at <https://playfab.com/>.

-### Misc
+### Using SteamVR for in Location Based Entertainment

 **Q: I use SteamVR to deploy my experiences.
 Does Windows Mixed Reality work with SteamVR?**

 A: Windows Mixed Reality for SteamVR allows users to run SteamVR experiences on Windows Mixed Reality immersive headsets.
-Learn more about SteamVR with WMR [here](/windows/mixed-reality/enthusiast-guide/using-steamvr-with-windows-mixed-reality).
+Learn more about [using SteamVR with WMR](/windows/mixed-reality/enthusiast-guide/using-steamvr-with-windows-mixed-reality).

 ### Support and community